MdSamsuzzohaShayon/youthspike-event-management/README.md

  - Change redial nevy blue color to black gradient

- - Move team need to work properly
+ - Move team need to work properly - one division to another division
  - Move player need to work properly

  - List need to filter by date, upcomming, past

- - Add new player need to work properly when click on create new player link
- - Put those headers in every page of a event
  - Email address are not showing up for account setting
  - If there are no logo, do not put any text there
  - On matches page, we do not need upcomming, only current ande passed